-In abstract, using drones in agricultural risk management provides an easy and efficient way for generating up-to-date overview of the crop damage.
+In the abstract, using drones in agricultural risk management provides an easy and efficient way of generating an up-to-date overview of the crop damage.
 In the case of huge farming areas typical for North and South America, Australia and Eastern Europe, this technology can be used to improve crop monitoring in all phases.

-Combination of remote sensing and cloud GIS technology is an excellent way to create ‘added value’ to the mapping data – both through GIS functionality (polygons, layers, attached data) and data sharing with collaboration, including different stakeholders in a real-time project.
-Cloud GIS can be a great decision-making tool, helping agricultural agencies and companies to improve their understanding of the data in a fast, accurate and efficient process.
+Combination of remote sensing and online GIS technology is an excellent way to create ‘added value’ to the mapping data – both through GIS functionality (polygons, layers, attached data) and data sharing.
+When you add the possibility of real-time communication and collaboration with different stakeholders and crews on the project, we can add that GIS is exceptional decision-making tool, helping agricultural agencies, agribusinesses and numerous companies to improve their understanding of the data.

 If you are interested in using GIS Cloud for agricultural projects, Sign up for the free 14-day trial.

 You can also contact our Solution Consultants to help you set up a desirable, customized GIS Cloud solution for your specific needs and workflow!